andrzejmp/hello-world/README.md

 # Project Computer
 ## Elements of Object Orienting Programming in C#

-comp_11.cs - version with abstract classes
+* comp_11.cs - version with abstract classes
+* comp_13.cs - version with interfaces